By Faye Martins

 The forward bend is a wonderful pose to release and stretch all the muscles in the back of the legs and thighs.
 It can also be invigorating for the mind, as it renews the blood supply to the brain upon coming out of the pose.
 To perform a forward bend, stand with feet about hip width apart with the toes pointed forward.
 Reach up with both arms, then tip forward and down from the hips.
 Release your head and neck, allowing your body to hang with your torso touching your thighs.
 Hold each elbow with the opposite hand.
 Breathe deeply and slowly, allowing all of your muscles to release.
 When you’re ready to come out of the pose, slowly lift your torso up, keeping your spine straight.
 Allow the blood to flow back down your head, neck and spine before going into the next pose.

-The wall plank is similar to the forward bend.
+The Half Forward Bend is similar to the forward bend, but not as deep.
 Stand in front of a wall, so your outstretched hands will be able to rest flat on the wall.
 Firmly plant both hands with the fingers flat and pointing upwards.
 Step slowly back from the wall, bending from the hips, until your back is flat.
 Your body will form an L-shape.
 Elongate the spine by lifting the navel in towards the spine.
 Breathe deeply and slowly, holding the pose for as long as it feels comfortable.
 Slowly lift your torso up to release the pose.

 © Copyright – Aura Wellness Center – Publications Division